openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## Relationship with Section 7 of [@!OpenID.Core] Self-Issued OpenID Provider

-This specification extends Section 7 of [@!OpenID.Core] Self-Issued OpenID Provider (Self-Issued OP v1) in the following ways:
+This specification extends Section 7 of [@!OpenID.Core] Self-Issued OpenID Provider in the following ways:

 - Added support for Decentralized Identifiers defined in [@!DID-Core] as Cryptographically Verifiable Identifiers in addition to the JWK thumbprint defined in Self-Issued OP v2.
 See (#sub-syntax-type).
 - Added support for Cross-Device Self-Issued OP model.
 See (#cross-device-siop).